AnarManafov/GitWorkflow/GitWorkflow.markdown

 ## Release manager
-We use github as a host for our repository.
 The write access to the repository is restricted to release managers only.
 The repository contains the following permanent branches: **master**, **dev**.
 The "RC" and "HotFix" are created (branched) only when we need them and deleted as soon as their commits are merged into the master or when we don't need those branches.

-Release managers should merge changes only via a local repo.
-Don't use github WEBUI or other GUI tools to process pull requests.
-Why?
-See below in [Process pull requests](### Process pull requests).
 ### Prepare the environment
 1. setup git configuration.
 The following you have yo execute on all of your machines, or copy the git config to all of your machines.